-2.1.1 Teams who have competed in the previous two seasons of UAS4STEM and have placed in the top three are required to compete in the Advanced category.
-If a team feels that there are extenuating circumstances in regard to your preferred class, reach out to the UAS4STEM competition staff who will confer and determine on a case-by-case basis.
+UAS4STEM teams who have competed in the previous two seasons of UAS4STEM and have placed in the top three are required to compete in the advanced division.
+If a team feels that there are extenuating circumstances in regard to the preferred division, reach out to the UAS4STEM competition staff.